eclipse-vertx/vert.x/new/install.md

 ## Getting a distro

-You can't install it if you haven't got it, so first you need to get it.

-The easiest way is to [download a binary distro](https://github.com/purplefox/vert.x/downloads).
+The easiest way to get hold of a distribution is to [download a binary distro](https://github.com/purplefox/vert .x/downloads).
 Alternatively you can build from source.
 To do that see the instructions on the [github wiki](https://github.com/purplefox/vert.x/wiki).

 ## Pre-requisites